The Beatitudes Explained

 Blessed are the meek, for they will inherit the earth. (vs 5)

-Meek gets a bad rap, it is often misunderstood.
-While it seems to denote timidity or weakness, instead, it means gentleness of spirit.
+Meekness is often misunderstood.
+While it seems to denote timidity or weakness, instead, “meek” means gentleness of spirit.

 Practically speaking, meekness generally refers to someone who is disciplined with their emotions, temper, and tongue.